TAMS-Group/tams_printed_ft/README.md

 * `config`: ROS configuration files, including example sensor calibration YAML files and rviz / plotjuggler configurations;
+* `doc`: Misc documentation, including the overview paper, datasheets for the optical sensors, Arduino pinouts, and some images/screenshots;
+* `firmware`: Arduino/Teensy source code for the sensor firmware; copy (or symlink) into your `~/Arduino/` folder to use.
 * `launch`: ROS launch files for the sensor drivers and utilities;
 * `meshes`: this subdirectory holds STL meshes ready for 3D printing for some of the sensors, as well as Collada .dae files needed for the ROS URDF models;
 * `openscad`: Configurable OpenSCAD source code for some of our sensors.
 Most of the files will render an assembled model of the complete sensor, but individual parts can be enabled or disabled using the provided boolean variables.
 This directory also provides automated export scripts to generate 3D STL meshes for the individual 3D printable files;